Install and Configure b+s Partner Messaging for Webex Connect

 - Click on

-Client Credentials Flowsection, set aRun Asuser.
+OAuth Flows and External Client App Enhancementssection, set aRun Asuser.
 This user must have the required permissions to execute the Apex classes provided by the b+s Partner Messaging for Webex Connect package. - Save your changes

 Get Consumer Key and Consumer Secret

-To be able to use the Connected App from your Webex Connect Flow, the Consumer Key and Consumer Secret must be configured in your Flow.
+To be able to use the External Client App from your Webex Connect Flow, the Consumer Key and Consumer Secret must be configured in your Flow.

-- Open the Connected App previously created in view mode
+- Open the External Client App previously created in view mode

 Consumer Keyand theConsumer Secretfor later use.

-Create a Connected App to authenticate to the Salesforce Interaction Service API
+Create a External Client App to authenticate to the Salesforce Interaction Service API

-The Connected App required to authenticate against the Salesforce Interaction Service API requires a Certificate.
-The Certificate has to be attached to the Salesforce Interaction Service API Connected App, the private key of the certificate can be stored in Salesforce Certificate and Key Management or in custom meta data.
+The External Client App required to authenticate against the Salesforce Interaction Service API requires a Certificate.
+The Certificate has to be attached to the Salesforce Interaction Service API External Client App, the private key of the certificate can be stored in Salesforce Certificate and Key Management or in custom meta data.
 You can use an existing valid certificate or create a new one by following the instructions below.

 Using the Certificate and Key Management section of your Salesforce's Org Setup